AndrosDe/Jousting/README.md

       <h3><img src="assets/images/screenshots/screenshot_animation.png" height="150" width="400"></h3>

-  - #### Coundown
+  - #### Countdown
     - Counting down for 5 seconds from "4" to "0".
     - When the countdown is at "0" a message about the result will be displayed.

       <h3><img src="assets/images/screenshots/screenshot_countdown.png" height="70" width="400"></h3>

   - #### Message
-    - A clear and roleplay appropriate message displays the result of the tjost.
+    - A clear and roleplay-appropriate message displays the result of the tjost.
-    - Depending on the skills used and if it has been a won, draw, lost or forfeit round will change the message.
+    - Depending on the skills used and if it has been a won, draw, lost, or forfeit round will change the message.

       <h3><img src="assets/images/screenshots/screenshot_message.png" height="70" width="700"></h3>

   - #### Skill Selection Section
-    - Three buttons are displaying the avaible options to the player.
+    - Three buttons display the available options to the player.
     - A short explanation above the buttons.
-    - A focused button will be set apart from the non-fcused buttons.
+    - A focused button will be set apart from the non-focused buttons.

       <h3><img src="assets/images/screenshots/screenshot_skill_selection.png" height="90" width="400"></h3>

   - #### Score Section
-    - The Score Section will display the gained score with:
+    - The Score section will display the gained score with:
       <br>1000 for a win.
       <br>500 for a draw.
       <br>50 for losing.
       <br> Not choosing any skill will be displayed as "forfeiting the round" and will give no points.
-    - Currently the score is reset back to 0 once the website is refreshed.
+    - Currently, the score is reset back to 0 once the website is refreshed.

       <h3><img src="assets/images/screenshots/screenshot_score.png" height="70" width="400"></h3>

 - ### Features Left to Implement
   - #### Login
-    - A Login option in order to use it in combination with a database to save the game score.
+    - A Login option to use it in combination with a database to save the game score.
   - #### Database
     - Adding a database to display and compare the score of the diffrent players.